Skills Needed to Thrive in the Evolving Industry Landscape

 Video

-In the third part of his video interview with Pharma Commerce Editor Nicholas Saraceno, Gaurav Gupta, managing director and head of R&D at Kotter, comments on the specific technical and soft skills that are critical in order for pharma leaders and frontline employees to excel in ever-changing industry landscape, while explaining why these skills are beneficial when it comes to being proactive in handling talent shortages.
+In the third part of his video interview with Pharma Commerce Editor Nicholas Saraceno, Gaurav Gupta, managing director and head of R&D at Kotter, comments on the specific technical and soft skills that are critical in order for pharma leaders and frontline employees to excel in an ever-changing industry landscape, while explaining why these skills are beneficial when it comes to being proactive in handling talent shortages.

 In a video interview with Pharma Commerce, Gaurav Gupta, managing director and head of R&D at Kotter, discusses the regulatory pressures and rising R&D costs impacting the pharmaceutical industry as it looks toward 2025.
 Gupta highlighted that many regulatory challenges, such as drug pricing pressures from the Inflation Reduction Act, will persist in the coming years.
 Additionally, he pointed out the growing integration of real-world evidence into clinical trials and the need for regulators to keep pace with emerging technologies like AI.
 Gupta believes that these trends will continue to shape the industry without major new disruptions expected in the short term.